UC Science Summer Camp

 Scholarships: Five Diversity Scholarships available.

-Application dates: Applications open 2 July and close 14 September.
-Successful applicants notified 1 October.
+Application dates: Applications are now closed.
+Successful applicants will be notified by 1 October.

 Why UC Summer Science Camp?